 Urinary tract infections and kidney infections can cause bladder weakness or incontinence for the duration of the illness.
 In much the same way, severe constipation can have the same effect.

 Spinal cord injuries, or nerve conditions such as multiple sclerosis, can cause incontinence.

 How to Treat Incontinence

-High-quality incontinence products are discreet, and allow people with incontinence to live their lives without fear of social stigma and to regain their independence.
+High-quality incontinence products are discreet and allow people with incontinence to regain their independence and live their lives without fear of social stigma.

 Reusable Incontinence Products

-Reusable, or washable, products are a useful way of tackling incontinence.
-Because these products can be washed and used again and again, these products are well suited for individuals looking to continue with their regular routines.
+Reusable or washable products are a useful way of tackling incontinence.
+Because these products can be washed and used again and again, they are well suited for individuals looking to continue with their regular routines.

 Advantages of reusable products: